+Keeping Scotland free from litter and illegal dumping is central to everyone's need for clean, safe spaces.

 The responsibility for clearing litter from Scotland's streets and public areas primarily lies with our local authorities.
 This is a duty given to them by the Environmental Protection Act 1990.

-As independent bodies, local authorities and other duty bodies are free to determine how best to fulfill their litter clearing duties, provided they meet the standards in the Code of Practice on Litter and Refuse (COPLAR).
+As independent bodies, local authorities and other duty bodies are free to determine how best to fulfil their litter clearing duties, provided they meet the standards in the Code of Practice on Litter and Refuse (Scotland) 2006 (COPLAR).

 The COPLAR provides practical guidance on the discharge of duties imposed on all relevant bodies by the Environmental Protection Act 1990 to keep specified land clear of litter and refuse.
 It sets out what the public is entitled to expect, and also explains how a member of the public may take action where these standards are not met.

 Litter and Flytipping Enforcement

-Police officers and designated local authority officers have the power to issue Fixed Penalty Notices to those who litter.
+Police officers and designated local authority officers have the power to issue Fixed Penalty Notices.

 Anyone caught flytipping could face a penalty of up to £40,000, 12 months in prison, or both if the case goes to court.
-On indictment a flytipper can face an even more severe penalty of an unlimited fine and/or up to two years imprisonment - five years if its hazardous waste - and the police also have the power to issue a Fixed Penalty Notice.
+On indictment a flytipper can face an even more severe penalty of an unlimited fine and/or up to two years imprisonment - five years if it's hazardous waste.

 Litter on Roads